Boy Kills World: Plot

 Boy, a young child, lives in a dystopian city with his mother and younger sister Mina.
 Boy and Mina often play arcade games and draw illustrations of their future.
 The city is ruled by the Van Der Koy family: Gideon, Melanie, Melanie's husband Glen and the former two's sister and the head of the family - Hilda.
 Once a year, Hilda gathers 12 people from the city to participate in The Culling, where all twelve are killed on live television.
 Hilda gathers Boy, Mina and their mother and shoots Mina and their mother, killing them, but leaves Boy for dead, having made him deaf and mute.
 An unnamed Shaman finds Boy and nurses him back to health.

 Years later, a fully grown Boy continues training with the Shaman in the hopes of exacting revenge and constantly hallucinates Mina.
 In the city, Boy sees Glen and Gideon arrive to round up the victims for that year's Culling.
 After being heckled by a woman in the crowd, Glen accidentally shoots a civilian, triggering a massacre at the hands of June 27, the Van Der Koy's enforcer.
 Boy follows them in the trunk of Gideon's car to a warehouse, where he is attacked by Glen and several of his men.
-Boy kills the men and befriends a captive named Basho, whom he interrogates Glen with.
+Boy kills the men and befriends a captive named Basho, with whom he interrogates Glen.
 Glen reveals that Hilda hosts a party before The Culling every year and offers to help them, but is killed when Basho accidentally drops a vice he is holding onto Glen's head.

 Basho takes Boy to meet the Resistance, but discovers that everybody has been killed by the Van Der Koys except one member named Benny.
 The three sneak into the manor and Boy makes his way to Hilda's dining room, where he unwittingly decapitates a decoy of Hilda.
 Gideon reveals that the party is a scripted ruse orchestrated to trap anyone who may want Hilda dead, and Boy is subsequently captured by June 27 after a vicious duel.
 Gideon reveals that he wishes to help Boy; Hilda has created The Culling to protect herself from the Shaman, but has been living in a bunker for years, mindlessly killing innocents even though all of the criminals have been wiped out.